MicrosoftDocs/fabric-docs/docs/real-time-analytics/event-streams/add-manage-eventstream-sources.md

 ## Supported sources

-The following sources are supported by Fabric Eventstream:
+The following sources are supported by Fabric event streams.
+Use links in the table to navigate to articles that provide more details about adding specific sources.

 | Sources          | Description |
 | --------------- | ---------- |